CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Automatic zero-offset is common on advanced power meters and is done automatically.

-Automatic zero-offset is relatively common on more advanced and expensive power meters.
+Automatic zero-offset is common on advanced and higher-end power meters.

 You can learn more in my in-depth article on zero-offset vs. calibration.